karafto/Jazz-Brite/README.md

 * Instantly send email invitations
 * Receive email invitations and follow a link to RSVP
 * RSVP for events and get added to a list of attendees
+* Discover which events are happening nearby
 * View event locations and directions in Google Maps
-* See which events are happening nearby
 * Request emails with a link for password reset

 ## Technologies